ridha-s-anjum18/QUESTION-2/README.md

   -The user will input the number as n

--Now will use FOR LOOP
+- Now will use FOR LOOP
      for (int i = 1; i <= n; ++i)   for the Fibonacci series